wp-plugins/wp-photo-album-plus/readme.txt

 to your theme directory, you must remove them or replace them with the newly supplied versions.

 == Frequently Asked Questions ==

+= After update, many things seem to go wrong =

+* After an update, always clear your browser cache (CTRL+F5) and clear your temp internetfiles, this will ensure the new versions of js files will be loaded.
+* And - most important - if you use a server side caching program clear its cache.

+= What do i have to do when converting to multisite? =

+* After the standard WP conversion procedure the photos and thumbnails must be moved to a different location on the server.
+You have to copy all files and subdirectories from .../wp-content/uploads/wppa/ to .../wp-content/blogs.dir/1/wppa/ This places all existing photos to the 'upload' directory that belongs to blog id 1.
+Make sure the files are accessable by visitors (check CHMOD and .htaccess).
+Further, activate the plugin for all other blogs that require it.

 = How does the search widget work? =